MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/isolate-and-troubleshoot-common-issues/common-issues-and-resolutions.md

 ---
 # Common issues and resolutions for Power Apps

 This article lists common issues you might encounter while using Power Apps.
-Issues are grouped by area and summary-level workarounds are provided where applicable, with pointers to primary documentation locations where you might find more details.
+Issues are grouped by area, and summary-level workarounds are provided where applicable, with pointers to primary documentation locations where you might find more details.

 Refer to the introductory article [Power Apps troubleshooting strategies](isolate-common-issues.md) for guidance on narrowing down the source of your issue.
-That article outlines key principles in debugging both functional and performance issues.
+That article outlines key principles for debugging both functional and performance issues.

 ## Common issue areas